voku/portable-ascii/README.md

 ##  Why Portable ASCII?[]()
-I need ASCII char handling in different classes and before I added this functions into "Portable UTF-8", but this is repo is more modular and portable.
+I need ASCII char handling in different classes and before I added this functions into "Portable UTF-8", but this repo is more modular and portable, because it has no dependencies.

 ## Requirements and Recommendations